 Zuppa di orzo (Italian Barley Soup)

-FrankFall, primi piatti, Soups, Winter58 Comments
+FrankFall, pastas, soups and risottos/primi piatti, Soups, Winter58 Comments

 Zuppa di orzo (Italian Barley Soup)